Government of Canada Invests in Post-Secondary Infrastructure in Alberta | Government & Administration

 - The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development

 "Encouraging scientific awareness in Alberta and across Canada depends on supporting our world-class scientists and researchers.
-Through the Strategic Investment Fund, we are strengthening the foundation for scientific excellence in Canada and helping to foster new discoveries in Canada and to get those discoveries into the hands of people and markets around the world."
+Investments like this can help make our country one of the world's leading nations in the development and use of clean and sustainable technologies and processes, while also creating well-paying jobs for Canadians.
+Through the Strategic Investment Fund, we are helping to strengthen the foundation for scientific excellence in Canada."

-"The Productivity and Innovation Centre will be the place industry comes to find solutions and to succeed.
-It will support industry in becoming more productive and innovative.
-It will provide a foundation for future prosperity.
-We would like to thank the Government of Canada for providing the funding to make this project possible."
+"SAIT is grateful for the ongoing support of the Government of Canada.
+The impact of this funding extends beyond infrastructure.
+This is an investment in our students, applied education and the economy.
+It will help us continue to innovate, provide relevant programs and set our students up for success, ensuring they are career-ready when they graduate."

-- Dr. Glenn Feltham, President and CEO, Northern Alberta Institute of Technology
+- Dr. David G. Ross, President and CEO, Southern Alberta Institute of Technology

 Quick facts